 Wanaka – Cardrona and Treble Cone

 We’re definitely a bit biased with this one but Cardrona is one of our all-time favourites.
-It’s actually accessible from Wanaka or Queenstown and we have partnered with them this winter to offer Go Rentals’ customers a 10% discount through our exclusive GO Play programme.
+It’s actually accessible from Wanaka or Queenstown so no matter where you choose to base yourself, you will be able to enjoy the absolute joys of skiing at Cardrona this winter.

 Wanaka itself is actually an awesome place to base yourself if you are looking for something a bit more relaxed but still want some world-class skiing.
 With two awesome ski fields at Cardrona and Treble Cone and a relaxed atmosphere in the town, this is a great option for those who want to focus more on the skiing than the apres-ski!